sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/powershell.md

 tags: ['SDK']
 ---

-Learn how to use the PowerShell SDK in this guide.
+Read this guide to learn how to use the PowerShell SDK.
 The PowerShell SDK has some pre-built code examples you can use to learn how to build tools that can interact with IdentityNow.

 You can find the SDK and its examples in its GitHub repo [here](https://github.com/sailpoint-oss/powershell-sdk).